Contact Us 1-800-596-4880

 -H 'Authorization: bearer <BEARER_TOKEN>'

-The response from these commands include output similar to the following:
+The response from these commands includes output similar to this:

 Primary Queue